edjineer/BookNotes/Roy_CppMemory_2025.md

 * Practical and Theoretical
 * Modern tips that set a strong foundation for any level in a code base that prioritizes quality
 * Well explained examples
+* Break open and craft versions to understnad how fundamental concepts actually work under the hood

 ### Fwd/Intro Sections